TyeWalker/OSRS-Item-Set-Prices-DBMaintenance/README.md

 # OSRS-Item-Set-Prices-DBMaintenance

-OSRS Item Set Prices App created using Python, Flask, and Bootstrap (HTML/CSS + javascript).
+OSRS Item Set Prices App created using Python(3), Flask, and Bootstrap (HTML/CSS + javascript).
 This programme is designed to track the prices and margin of popular item sets.
 Latest prices update every 2 minutes, one hour volume updates every 55 minutes, and one day volume updates every 24 hours.

 Currently it tracks the following item sets: